Sankie History, Family Crest & Coats of Arms

 Early History of the Sankie family

-Another 208 words (15 lines of text) covering the years 119 and 1190 are included under the topic Early Sankie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sankie research.
+Another 87 words (6 lines of text) covering the years 119 and 1190 are included under the topic Early Sankie History in all our PDF Extended History products and printed products wherever possible.

 Sankie Spelling Variations